Clinic Applications FAQ

 There are several reasons this may be the case.

-• The clinic/externship is not using CAMS to schedule interviews.
+• The Clinic, Externship or Lab is using a different method than CAMS to schedule interviews.

-• Interview times have not yet been entered in the CAMS system by the faculty/staff of that clinic/externship.
+• Interview times have not yet been entered in the CAMS system by the faculty/staff of that Clinic, Externship or Lab.

 • Check the descriptions first, then contact the faculty/staff to inquire.